-In the Road interface, click the icon [Import] to import the alignment.
+In the Road interface, click the icon , select the road file in LandXML or PHI format, and click [Import] to import the alignment.

 In the Road interface, select the road, click the icon , set the storage path to export the cross-section survey data to the designated folder.